 When he was nearly done, Morse’s personal alert safety system went off, due to his lack of movement.
 Instructors say they saw Morse squirm, an attempt to reset the alarm on his own.
 It didn’t work.
 Instead, an instructor reached in and reset the alarm.

 Three fire recruits told investigators they heard Morse say, “I can’t breathe,” while he was going through the obstacle.
 But the four fire investigators interviewed told investigators a different story.
 Two of them- Terry Ward and Bruce Heberer- said they heard Morse say, “I’m stuck.”
 Two others- Scott DeNinno and Chris Rea, say Morse said nothing during the exercise.

-The report says Morse couldn’t continue on, and instructors helped by physically pulling and guiding him the box.
-At the end, the report states, Morse, on his own, got halfway out of the box, and then became motionless.
+The report says Morse couldn’t continue on, and instructors helped by physically pulling and guiding him out of the box.
+In the end, the report states, Morse, on his own, got halfway out of the box and then became motionless.

 The report notes Morse’s air pack was still 20 percent full and a later inspection of his equipment showed no signs of a malfunction.

 Back in the gymnasium, Morse was unconscious, blue in the face, with no pulse.
 An on-site EMS, Mary Miller, performed CPR.
 With an ambulance 15 minutes away, Miller decided to put Morse in a state bus and go to the hospital.